-

 - A copy of the signed investor subscription agreement, or other underlying transaction document, evidencing the investment;

-- If the investment is in the form of a convertible note or a simple agreement for future equity (SAFE), evidence of the mandatory conversion date;
+- If the investment is in the form of a convertible note or a simple agreement for future equity (SAFE), evidence of the mandatory conversion date, which must be within 36 months of the date of the investment;

 - A copy of the investor's or fund's check made out to the business or wire transfer showing the accounts of the originator and beneficiary;